Task-Based Garage Lighting: UFO vs. Linear vs. Hex

 Woodworkers and metalworkers need crisp, clear light focused on their machinery and assembly tables.
 The key is preventing shadows from your body or equipment from falling on the cut line.

-• Primary Fixture: Linear fixtures are the ideal choice.
+• Primary Fixture: Linear fixtures are the go-to choice.
 Mount them directly over key workstations like the table saw, miter saw, and primary workbench.
 Orient them parallel to the long edge of the bench to cast light evenly across the work surface.

 Blueprint 3: The General Purpose & High-Ceiling Garage